microsoft/azurelinux/toolkit/tools/imagecustomizer/docs/configuration.md

 ## verity type

 Specifies the configuration for dm-verity root integrity verification.
-Please execute `sudo modprobe nbd` before building the image with verity enablement.

 - `dataPartition`: A partition configured with dm-verity, which verifies integrity at each system boot.